-signature signat determining whether impacts to agricultural resources are inficant environmental effects, lead agencies may refer to California Agricultural Land Evaluation and Site resement Model (1997) prepared by the California partment of Conservation as an optional model to use in essing impacts on agriculture and farmland.
-In the ermining whether impacts to forest resources, including the berland, are significant environmental effects, lead and the refer to information compiled by the California partment of Forestry and Fire Protection regarding the test inventory of forest land, including the Forest and the sessment project; and forest carbon measurement thodology provided in Forest Protocols adopted by the ifornia Air Resources Board.
+In c sign the Ass Dep ass det timu age Dep stat Rar Ass men Cal determining whether impacts to agricultural resources are inificant environmental effects, lead agencies may refer to California Agricultural Land Evaluation and Site resement Model (1997) prepared by the California partment of Conservation as an optional model to use in essing impacts on agriculture and farmland.
+In ermining whether impacts to forest resources, including berland, are significant environmental effects, lead ncies may refer to information compiled by the California partment of Forestry and Fire Protection regarding the te's inventory of forest land, including the Forest and age Assessment Project and the Forest Legacy ressment project; and forest carbon measurement thodology provided in Forest Protocols adopted by the ifornia Air Resources Board.
 Would the project: Potentially Significant Impact Less Than Significant Impact With Mitigation Incorporated Less Than Significant Impact No Impact a.
-Convert Prime Farmland, Unique Farmland, or Farmland of Statewide Importance (Farmland), as shown on the maps prepared pursuant to the Farmland Mapping and Monitoring ✓ Program of the California Resources Agency, to non- b. agricultural use?
-Conflict with existing zoning for agricultural use, or a D. Williamson Act contract? ✓ C. Conflict with existing zoning for, or cause rezoning of, forest land (as defined in Public Resources Code section 12220(g)), timberland (as defined by Public Resources Code ✓ section 4526), or timberland zoned Timberland Production (as defined by Government Code section 51104(g))? d.
-Result in the loss of forest land or conversion of forest land to non-forest use? ✓ e.
-Involve other changes in the existing environment, which, due to their location or nature, could result in conversion of ✓ Farmland, to non-agricultural use or conversion of forest land · to non-forest use?
+Convert Prime Farmland, Unique Farmland, or Farmland of prepared pursuant to the Farmland Mapping and Monitoring ✓ Program of the California Resources Agency, to non- la . agricultural use?
+D. Williamson Act contract? ✓ C. Conflict with existing zoning for, or cause rezoning of, forest and (as defined in Public Resources Code section section 4526) or timberland zoned Timberland Production v (as defined by Government Code section 51104(a))? d.
+Result in the loss of forest land or conversion of forest land to 1 non-forest use? • e.
+Involve other changes in the existing environment, which, due to their location or nature, could result in conversion of ✓ ramianu, to non-agricultural use or conversion of forest land to non-forest use?